Purchase resources from Bluestar

 - certificates in frames

-We will always be creative and choose the best way of recording events that suits the individual tamaiti but we will make sure every tamaiti has some means of keeping a record and keeping their special things safe.
+Be creative and choose the best way of recording events that suits the individual tamaiti, but make sure every tamaiti has some means of keeping a record and keeping their special things safe.
 When tamariki come into care we have some specific things we can give them to help them get started.

 Best interests and best practice